stefanwalther/qliksense-extension-tutorial/tutorial/5000-Using-Bootstrap-CSS-in-Visualization-Extensions.md

 ## References

-* Sample visualization extension which demonstrates what happens if you don't scope Boostrap's CSS
+* Sample visualization extension which demonstrates what happens if you don't scope Bootstrap's CSS
 	* https://github.com/stefanwalther/qsExtensionPlayground/tree/master/Bootstrap-Clash
 * Example solution how to solve the problem (as demonstrated above)
 	* https://github.com/stefanwalther/qsExtensionPlayground/tree/master/Bootstrap